marisanesmith/code_refactor/README.md

 [New CSS property of services](assets/images/new-css-services-property.png)

-## Rearanging CSS Properties in the style.css sheet to reflect the html.index
+## Rearranging CSS Properties in the style css sheet to reflect the html index
 1. In style.css move .content class under .hero class
 2. In style.css move the .services, .services h2 and .services img class under .content class
 3. In style.css move the p class in between the .services h2 class and .float-left class